The Best German Shows to Learn German With

 Deutschland 83 / 86 / 89

 A Cold War spy thriller with a fast pace and a killer soundtrack.
 It follows a young East German soldier turned reluctant spy in West Germany.
-The series blends tense political drama with sharp cultural detail, switching between East and West slang, military terms, and 80s buzzwords.
+The series blends political drama with cultural detail, switching between East and West slang.
 Great for intermediate to advanced learners who want a gripping story and real historical context.

 Cleo

 A wild mix of revenge, dark comedy, and 90s Berlin weirdness.
 Cleo is a former Stasi assassin out for payback after being betrayed by her own people.
 The tone jumps from bloody to bizarre in seconds—but never boring.
-Expect fast, emotional dialogue, slang-heavy speech, and a lot of attitude.
 Not textbook German, but definitely unforgettable.

 Where to Watch German TV Shows

-What’s the best German show for beginners?
-If you work as I described in this article, you can start with any show you like.
-There’s no need to torture your intellect with the likes of Tatort or Extra.
-Fast paced action might be a bit more difficult to get a hold of but again, you work strategically, you’ll even manage that realiably.
+What's the best German show for beginners?
+If you follow my advice, start with any show you like.
+There's no need to torture your intellect with the likes of Tatort or Extra.
+Fast paced action might be a bit more difficult to get a hold of but again, you work strategically, you'll even manage that realiably.

 Can I really learn German just by watching TV?
 TV can in theory help a lot with listening and passive vocabulary IF you put in the hard work necessary to unlock it.
 But no, it won't replace speaking, writing, or grammar practice.
 It's one piece of the puzzle—not the whole picture.

 Should I use English or German subtitles?
-Use English subtitles on your first watch through so you know what’s coming.
-But your aim should always be to watch a series without subtitles because you want to practice hearing and not reading.
+Use English subtitles on your first watch through so you know what's coming.
+Aim to watch a series without subtitles to practice listening, not reading.
 For reading you better read a book.

-Is “Tatort” worth watching?
-Not if you ask me, but as a reality check in regards to how degenerate the Germans that still watch this must be, definitely.
-It’s a hard realization though but hasn’t TV always been about numbing the mind?
+Is "Tatort" worth watching? ind?
 At least you can benefit from it due to its pretty basic dialogues and flat plots.
-That’s not to be discarded just because your favorite German teacher can’t stand a minute of that show.
+That's not to be discarded just because your favorite German teacher can't stand a minute of that show.

 What's a good mix of watching and studying?
 One idea: watch 5 minutes at a time and work through them.
 Then go for the next 5 minutes until you reach the end.
 A show with shorter episodes of about 20-30 minutes is best to start with.
 First watch it with English subtitles to get the story straight, then work through the downloaded German subtitles and then watch it with no subtitles.
 Use a second and third round to note down difficult and/or useful expressions.